Documentation

 • Stop Debug: Immediately halt the execution and clean up the visual state.

-Before a node executes, you might want to test how it behaves with specific data without changing the upstream nodes.
+Before a node executes, you may want to test its behavior with specific data without modifying upstream nodes.

-Click the Config (Gear) icon on the waiting node to open its settings.
+Click the Config (Gear) icon on the pending node to open its settings.
 You will see a Debug Data Override section.
-The system automatically pre-fills this field with the JSON structure it expects, based on the output of the upstream nodes.
+The system automatically pre-fills this field with the expected JSON structure based on the output of upstream nodes.
 You can edit this JSON to mock the incoming data for the current node.

 {